VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables: Further Generalizations and Remarks

+where $\XX^{\mathbf{0}}=\XX$ recovers the previously studied case of risks supported on $[0,\infty)$.
+As the following remark makes clear, all results in this section are consequences of the translation and reflection equivariance of VaR; they are stated explicitly in the shifted and reflected parameterizations for the reader's convenience and for direct applicability in actuarial practice.

-\begin{proposition} The following equivalences hold: \begin{itemize} \item[(i)] $\XX^{\aa}$ is VaR sub-additive if and only if $\XX^{\aa}$ is VaR additive. \item[(ii)] $\XX^{\bb}$ is VaR super-additive if and only if $\XX^{\bb}$ is VaR additive. \end{itemize} In both cases, the random vectors $\XX^{\aa}$ and $\XX^{\bb}$ must be co-monotonic. \end{proposition}
+\begin{remark} Since $X_i^{a_i} = a_i + X_i$ with $X_i \ge 0$, the shifted vector $\XX^{\aa}$ reduces to the zero-endpoint case via $\VaR_p[X_i^{a_i}] = a_i + \VaR_p[X_i]$.
+Similarly, $X_i^{b_i} = b_i - X_i$ and the reflection identity $\VaR_p[b_i - X_i] = b_i - \VaR_{1-p}[X_i]$ reduce VaR super-additivity (resp.
+VaR sub-additivity) of $\XX^{\bb}$ to VaR sub-additivity (resp.
+VaR super-additivity) of $\XX$, handled by Section~\ref{sec:VaR_subadditivity} (resp.
+Section \ref{sec:VaR_super-additivity}).
+The propositions below make these reductions explicit in parameterizations that arise naturally in practice. \end{remark} \begin{proposition} The following equivalences hold: \begin{itemize} \item[(i)] $\XX^{\aa}$ is VaR sub-additive if and only if $\XX^{\aa}$ is VaR additive. \item[(ii)] $\XX^{\bb}$ is VaR super-additive if and only if $\XX^{\bb}$ is VaR additive. \end{itemize} In both cases, the random vectors $\XX^{\aa}$ and $\XX^{\bb}$ must be co-monotonic. \end{proposition} The proof is relegated to Appendix A\ref{app:XaXbImpossibility}.